MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/privacy/required-diagnostic-data.md

 #### hx.critical.error

-If we encounter a critical error because of calling an internal API incorrectly, we will send this event to record which API we called incorrectly and where we called it in the code.
+If we encounter a critical error because of calling an internal API incorrectly, we'll send this event to record which API we called incorrectly and where we called it in the code.
 This event is used to determine if/where Outlook is calling internal APIs incorrectly.

 The following fields are collected: